genomic-medicine-sweden/validate-meta/README.rst

 Features
 --------
-* Validate-meta can either be run as a CLI or imported as a class in custom scripts.
+* validate-meta can run as a CLI or be imported as a class.
-* Definitions for validation is provided to the class as a dict.
+* Definitions for validation is provided as a dict.
-* If the CLI is used, definitions are imported as a YAML.
+* In the CLI definitions are imported as a YAML.

 Credits
 -------